 Once you have successfully completed all three complementary modules, and formally presented your research, followed by the approval of your research report, you will be able to progress onto the formal research phase, and the actual production of your doctoral thesis.

 During this process, you receive permanent supervisory support from both SHU and MBS.

 Upon completion, you submit your doctoral thesis to SHU for defense at an oral examination (viva voce).
 When successful, you are awarded the degree DBA Doctor of Business Administration by SHU.

 Sheffield Hallam University

-Munich Business School offers the part-time DBA program in collaboration with Sheffield Business School (SBS), one of the main faculties at Sheffield Hallam University (SHU) in Sheffield, UK.
-SHU is renowned for its modern facilities, dynamic approach to teaching and learning, and high levels of student support.
+Sheffield Hallam University (SHU) in Sheffield, UK is renowned for its modern facilities, dynamic approach to teaching and learning, and high levels of student support.
 With 34,000 students from over 100 countries worldwide and 3,000 staff members, it is one of the UK’s largest and most progressive universities.

 Research at Sheffield Hallam University addresses real-world challenges that impact upon people’s lives.
 SHU is highly ranked for research.
 In fact, 72 % of their research is ranked internationally excellent or world-leading for impact (Research Excellence Framework 2014).

 Sheffield Business School (SBS), with more than 8,000 students from more than 100 countries, is one of Sheffield Hallam University's main faculties, and has a national and international reputation for delivering postgraduate and professional management development programs.
 With over thirty years of experience in research and teaching in business and management, SBS is involved in a diverse range of pure and applied research, covering most areas of business and management.